MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-work-on-service-tasks.md

 3. In the **Service Item Worksheet** page, choose **Fault/Resol.
 Codes Relationships**.
 The **Fault/Resolution Codes Relationships** page opens.

   >  [!Note]
-  >  Filters are set on the relationships that are shown in the page by copying the service item group and the fault codes from the **Service Item Worksheet** page.
+  >  Filters are set on the relationships that are shown on the page by copying the service item group and the fault codes from the **Service Item Worksheet** page.

 4. Fill out the line.
 Choose the combination of fault and resolution codes, and then choose **OK** to copy it to the service item.
-If an appropriate combination cannot be found, you can create a new combination in the page.
+If an appropriate combination cannot be found, you can create a new combination on the page.

 ## See Also
 [Set Up Fault Reporting](service-how-setup-fault-reporting.md)